geerlingguy/ansible-for-devops/rolling-deployments/README.md

         do curl -w "\n" "http://192.168.3.$i:8080/hello/john"; \
       done

+If the above command outputs `"hello john"` on four lines, everything worked correctly!

 ## Deploying application updates

 The first 'production' release of this demo app is version `1.0.0`, which contains one simple endpoint for `/hello/:name` and an integration test to make sure it's working correctly.
 Subsequent releases can be deployed by incrementing the `app_version` in `playbooks/vars.yml`, then running the Ansible provisioner again with `vagrant provision`.